TonyTangAndroid/HelloBuck/README.md

-# An okbuck sample that actually work with just two command line.
+# An okbuck sample that works with AndroidX within two command line.